fox32-arch/fox32/README.md

 **fox32** attempts to read its ROM from a file called `fox32.rom` in the current directory.
 If this file isn't found then it falls back to `../fox32rom/fox32.rom`, and if this file isn't found then it exits.

+Passing a file as an argument will mount that file as Disk 0.

 See [encoding.md](encoding.md) for information about the instruction set.

 ## License